Taxation of married people and civil partners

 If only one spouse/civil partner has taxable income, all tax credits and the standard rate cut-off point will be given to the spouse/civil partner with the income.

 You then ask the tax office to allocate the tax credits and standard rate cut-off point between you in whatever way you want.
 (The Employee Tax Credit, employment expenses and the increase in standard rate cut-off point of €31,000 in 2023 are not transferable).

-If your tax office does not get a request from you to allocate your tax credits in any particular way; the tax office will normally give all the tax credits (other than the other partner's PAYE and expense tax credits) to the spouse/civil partner being assessed.
+If your tax office does not get a request from you to allocate your tax credits in any particular way, the tax office will normally give all the tax credits (other than the other partner's Employee and expense tax credits) to the spouse/civil partner being assessed.
 The spouse/civil partner being assessed must complete the return of income for the couple and is chargeable to tax on the joint income of the couple.